Special Task Force On Organised Crime

 The comparable units of the RMP are the Pasukan Gerakan Khas and UNGERIN.
 The unit, along with STING and STAGG were disbanded as part of the reforms after the recent 2018 Malaysian General Election.
 Reports shows however, the unit members from all 3 task force were merged into a single department, Organized Crime Investigation Department, D14.

 Organisation

-The organisation of special police forces was formed following the Home Ministry's meeting with the RMP on August 22, 2013 and formed on January 1, 2014 to meet the challenges of a more sophisticated and violent trend in organised crime.
-400 officers, led by a Senior Assistant Commissioner (SAC) Dato' Razarudin Bin Hussain, will be equally divided and placed with the Criminal Investigations Department (CID) and the Narcotics Crimes Investigations Department (NCID).
+The organisation of special police forces was formed following the Home Ministry's meeting with the RMP on August 22, 2013, and formed on January 1, 2014, to meet the challenges of a more sophisticated and violent trend in organised crime.
+400 personnel include officers, led by a Senior Assistant Commissioner (SAC) Dato' Razarudin Bin Hussain, will be equally divided and placed with the Criminal Investigations Department (CID) and the Narcotics Crimes Investigations Department (NCID).
 They operate on the concept of "Intelligence Led Policing and Aggressive Action on Organised Crime".
 They will focus on serious crimes including illegal syndicates, gangsterism, gambling, vice, human trafficking, prostitution and drug gangs.